It is important for you to make a will whether or not you consider you have many possessions or much money. It is important to make a will because:-

 The Probate Office

 You can make a personal search free of charge by going to the Principal Registry of the Family Division (see under heading Where to keep a will).
 If you want to inspect or take a copy of the will, there is a fee of £5.

 You can order a copy of a will or grant of probate at any District Probate Registry.
 You will need to give the full name of the person who died, the date probate was granted and the name of the registry office where it was issued.
 The fee is £5.
-To find a District Probate Registry, go to HM Courts Service website at: www.hmcourts-service.gov.uk.
+To find a District Probate Registry, search on GOV.UK at: https://courttribunalfinder.service.gov.uk/search/postcode.

 When a will has been made, it is important to keep it up to date to take account of changes in circumstances.
 It is advisable for you to reconsider the contents of a will regularly to make sure that it still reflects your wishes.
 The most common changes of circumstances which affect a will are:-